billythemusical/recode-fa23/modules/03-external-libraries/external-libraries.md

 These files can of course be linked from the web, as in the case of p5.js when using the [p5 web editor](https://editor.p5js.org).

 ![An image of the default p5.js web editor's file structure and index.html code, showing how the p5.js library is loaded from a dynamic web link using a content delivery network or CDN.](../../images/p5js-html.png)

-### The Global Namespace

-When you include a library like p5.js in your HTML file, all of its built-in variables are available *globally*.
-This means that once the library is loaded, the built-in variables will be available anywhere you call for them in your code.
-That's why we generally load our library scripts at the top of the HTML file and run our interactive scripts later in the code.

-This is all well and good most of the time.
-But as you start to build your projects out and things get more complex, you can run into **namespace** issues, where your function and variable names start to overlap with those of the library or even libraries themselves have competing or virtually identical function names.
-So programmers often try to avoid "polluting the global namespace" by avoiding using global variables where possible and encapsulating them functions or classes where their scope is limited.